 Your task priorities need to be set.
 It’s a good idea to begin a time tracking log, then start with the desired result and work your way back.

 - What do I struggle with the most?

 - What outcome am I looking for?

-Once you know the answers to these questions, you’ll be able to make a confident decision regarding what you’ll want to have a VA oversee.
+Once you know the answers to these questions, you’ll be able to make a confident decision regarding what you want to have a VA oversee.

-Here’s where you’ll first need to invest a portion of time to make sure everything is in place so your VA can hit the ground running.
+Here’s where you’ll need to invest a portion of time to ensure everything is in place so your VA can hit the ground running.

 - Are there clear systems and processes in place for your VA?
 Or will they have to figure out how you run your business on their own?

 - Have you clearly outlined responsibilities and expectations?
 Is there an agreement written that documents these for both parties?